Strategic Pricing Analyst: What Is The Pricing Analyst Job Outlook For 2020? ⚓

 Intellectual conformity is a problem for many pricing teams

-The problem with intellectual conformity in a pricing team (or having too many people take a technical functional view of pricing) is that this it is incredibly difficult to solve new pricing problems.
+The problem with intellectual conformity in a pricing team (or having too many people take a technical functional view of pricing) is that it is incredibly difficult to solve new pricing problems.
 Especially when old methods and approaches no longer work.

 Overall, we would go as far as to say that pricing analysts with well-rounded technical skills over time tend to out-perform spreadsheet technicians with deep knowledge of pricing software, accounting, finance, data science, specific mathematical methods and types of statistical analyses.

-However, ideally, you need a mix of pricing analysts some with strong personal and change management skills, some with curiosity, flair, and vast general commercial knowledge and some with technical knowledge and skills.
+However, ideally, you need a mix of pricing analysts with strong personal and change management skills, some with curiosity, flair, and vast general commercial knowledge and some with technical knowledge and skills.

 Strategic Pricing analyst duties are multidimensional

-Strategic Pricing analyst duties are multidimensional.
-People are multi-dimensional.
+Strategic pricing analyst duties are multidimensional.
+People are multidimensional.
 A pricing team is not just a human calculator.
-Rule of thumb: Pricing is 30% hypothesising, number crunching and modelling and 70% getting the company to do it – especially in the early days.
+Rule of thumb: Pricing is 30% hypothesising, number-crunching and modelling and 70% getting the company to do it – especially in the early days.
 A lot of business still don’t realise this.

-As a leader it is crucial to build a pricing team that can range.
+As a leader, it is crucial to build a pricing team that can range.
 This means finding people that are curious to learn what’s happening inside and outside their industry – and not just regarding pricing.

 50% of pricing work is determined by your industry.
-You need people who can learn and adapt to trends changing the your business model and market.
+You need people who can learn and adapt to trends changing your business model and market.
 Not just people who are really experienced in how the industry used to operate.
 Past experience in older models of thinking and working are becoming less useful to you.

 These are the basic numerical and financial reasoning skills that a pricing analyst should have if they want to work in pricing.
 Overall, we’d say you don’t need someone with a high distinction mathematics degree to be a successful strategic pricing analyst.